ottey1969/SofeiaInteractive/replit.md

 - Session-based authentication with PostgreSQL session storage
 - User profiles with subscription status and daily usage limits
 - Automatic session renewal and logout handling
+- **Admin System**: ottmar.francisca1969@gmail.com has unlimited credits and full admin privileges
+- Admin users can manage user subscriptions and grant credits to other users

 ### Chat Interface
 - Real-time chat interface with conversation management